Order Recipe Book

 - take right on County Rd.
 205 and go 1.5 miles

-- you will pass a lake (Turtle Lake, also known as Chapman Lake on maps)
+- you will pass Turtle Lake (also known as Chapman Lake on maps)

 googlemap.jpg